vlcn-io/vlcn-orm/content/docs/quickstart.md

 ...
 ```

-finally we can run our build.
+finally, we can run our build.
 Run it in watch mode so any time a ts file changes there will be a rebuild.

 ```bash
 npm run watch